springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 // Include this with your other components
 @import '@springernature/global-forms/scss/50-components/forms';

+// Include this with your utilities (if it isn’t already there)
+@import '@springernature/brand-context/default/scss/60-utilities/buttons.scss';
 ```

 Then you will need to register the handlebars partials in the `/view` folder.